TruaShamu/ECE100-Competition1/README.md

 FinalCode9-16.ino | The final broken code for week 3.

+FixedCodeAttemptPost9.16 | My attempt to fix the broken code from week 3.
+For week 4, all modifications will be made to this file.

 In the future, we will use Github version control for all code modifications in the lab.